CV

 12/2016 - 02/2020: Oliver Wyman - Senior Developer

 LShift was bought by Oliver Wyman, and I moved as part of that.
-I was working on:
+I worked on:

 - Leading a team building a new internal deployment platform using Chef, Docker, Rancher, Jenkins, AWS (primarily EC2, but also RDS, Lambda and CloudFormation, mostly generated with Python and Troposphere) and Hyper-V. Target users were a variety of short-term apps needing best-practice infrastructure with minimal effort